Lenton Times

 This is one of the outhouses in the grounds of Birch House.
 Although the main property was demolished this building was retained and converted into a residential property within the Mirberry Mews development.

-The junction of Church Street and Sherwin Road with an old farm building along side the road.
-This and the more recent building behind it have both come down to make way for the new Ear Foundation property.
+The junction of Church Street and Sherwin Road with an old farm building alongside the road.
+This and the more recent building behind it both came down to make way for the new Ear Foundation property.

 Lenton Times Articles